 Asymmetrical Propeller Behaviour of Twin Screw Ships During Maneuvers

-Dr Salvatore Mauro, CNR-INSEAN Italian National Ship Model Basin, Italy
+Dr Salvatore Mauro, National Research Council (CNR) - INSEAN, Italy

 Twin screw ships may experience considerably asymmetrical propeller loads during manoeuvres.

 This phenomenon may result in large power fluctuations during tight maneuvers, with increases of shaft torque up to and over 100% of the steady values in straight course with considerable unbalances.
 A research activity has been set up in order to deeply investigate the phenomenon, potentially dangerous for ships propulsion systems with coupled shaft lines by means of large scale model testing.

 In the present work, the extended experimental campaign results on a free running model of a twin-screw ship are presented, allowing to obtain a deeper insight of the problem.
 In particular, tests have been carried out simulating different simplified control schemes, starting from the most common constant rate of revolution tests and including different control strategies (constant torque and power).
 Usual standard maneuvers (turning circle, zigzag and spiral) have been carried out, providing results for asymmetrical shaft behaviour and the more general ship manoeuvrability behaviour.
 The experimental results gained allow to provide information and guidelines about the most suitable model testing procedure for the analysis of this complex phenomenon.